This post has been updated for 2017

-I wasn’t sure it could really do more for me than Siri or my phone, but after having Alexa (that’s the voice’s name) in my home for a few weeks, connected to my Wifi and linked to my Amazon account I have to say she’s become a welcome houseguest.
+I wasn’t sure it could really do more for me than Siri or my phone, but after having Alexa (that’s the voice’s name) in my home for a few weeks, connected to my WiFi and linked to my Amazon account I have to say she’s become a welcome houseguest.

+This post has been updated from the original to include even more cool commands.
 Note that some of these commands will need to be enabled in your Skills tab in the Echo app

 1. Alexa, play David Bowie.
 Purchase music on Amazon and stream it right to the excellent Bluetooth speaker, though the Echo can also play content from Amazon Prime, Pandora, iHeartRadio, TuneIn, Audible and Kindle Books.
 So, pretty much anything.
 All without draining my phone battery or using up data — though I would probably replace a system like Sonos if I want to blast tunes for a party.